 Eugene enjoys reading, singing, listening to music and playing Badminton and Table Tennis.

 Sonia comes from a multicultural family with origins in Scotland, Germany and France.
-For the past 10 years, Sonia has been living in Vietnam where she has taught English, French and Early Years in International Schools.
+Sonia lived in Vietnam for over 10 years where she taught English, French and Early Years in International Schools.
 She has been teaching KG2 and G1 in Excelsior International School for 3 years.
-Sonia holds a Bachelor's of English from the Sorbonne University in Paris, France, and a CELTA from Cambridge, UK, and a Post Graduate Certificate of Education (PGCE International) from the University of Nottingham, UK.
+Sonia holds a Bachelor's of English from the Sorbonne University in Paris, France, a CELTA from Cambridge, UK, and a Post Graduate Certificate of Education (PGCE International) from the University of Nottingham, UK.
 She is currently completing her Master's of Education degree with the University of Nottingham, UK.

 Sonia loves sharing her interest for cosmopolitanism with her students and she hopes to transmit some of her passion for lifelong learning and international-mindedness.
-She is delighted to join the EIS team and can't wait to discover a new culture in Malaysia.
-She will be accompanied by her son Tam who also attends EIS, and their dog Tyler.
+She is accompanied by her son Tam who also attends EIS, and their dog Tyler.
 Sonia and Tam love to travel around the world to discover new cultures, languages and food!